-COM-102 Public Speaking 3

-Subtotal: 14

 LGL-206, LGL-210, LGL-234: Specialized course that may be offered only in the evening.

-GENERAL EDUCATION REQUIREMENTS

-Communication
+Communicati on

 WRT-101 English Composition I 3

 WRT-201 English Composition II 3

 or

 WRT-202 Technical Writing 3

-Subtotal: 6
+Subtotal:

 Two general education courses selected from the following fields, with no more than one course in any one field: Arts (Art [ART], Music [MUS], Theatre Arts [THR], Cinema Studies [CIN]); History (HIS); Literature (LIT); Philosophy and Religion (PHR); World Languages and Cultures (LAN).